wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-network/virtual-networks-dmz-nsg-fw-udr-asm.md

   3. FW Rule 3 (RDP DNS01) doesn't apply, move to next rule
   4. FW Rule 4 (RDP AppVM01) does apply, traffic is allowed, firewall NATs it to 10.0.2.5:3386 (RDP port on AppVM01)
 5. The Backend subnet begins inbound rule processing:
-  1. NSG Rule 1 (Block Internet) doesn't apply (this traffic was NAT'd by the firewall, thus the source address is now the firewall which is on the Security subnet and seen by the Backend subnet NSG to be “local” traffic and is thus allowed), move to next rule
+  1. NSG Rule 1 (Block Internet) doesn't apply (this traffic was NAT'd by the firewall, thus the source address is now the firewall which is on the Security subnet and seen by the Backend subnet NSG to be "local" traffic and is thus allowed), move to next rule
   2. Default NSG Rules allow subnet to subnet traffic, traffic is allowed, stop NSG rule processing
 6. AppVM01 is listening for RDP traffic and responds
 7. With no outbound NSG rules, default rules apply and return traffic is allowed